-DSS coordinators instruct each student receiving a memo to contact his or her instructors early in the semester to arrange individual meetings with each instructor.
+DSS access coordinators instruct each student receiving a memo to contact their instructors early in the semester to arrange individual meetings (memo meetings) with each instructor by Zoom or in person.
 The purpose of the meeting is to discuss the accommodations listed in the memo and how those accommodations will be implemented.
 By the end of this meeting, both of you and the student should understand each other’s responsibilities and how exam/test accommodations will be arranged (if applicable).

 If a student attempts to give you a memo immediately before or after class, you have the right to inform the student that you will not be able to accommodate them on this occasion but will on future situations identified in the memo.

 If the student is asking for something not included on the memo, please refer him or her to DSS.

 Sometimes a student who does not have a memo from DSS will claim to have a disability.
 Indiana University requires students to establish eligibility for disability assistance before they may be accommodated in the classroom or in the residence halls.
 DSS is the office designated to collect and maintain confidential disability materials and to coordinate accommodations for students.